NietoDeveloper/HealthServices/README.md

 ## Features

 - **User-friendly Interface**: Clean and responsive design for easy navigation across devices.
-- **Appointment Management**: Schedule and manage patient appointments efficiently.
-- **Patient Records**: Maintain detailed patient information and medical history.
-- **Doctor Directory**: Access a list of doctors with their cure admin panel for overseeing syst

-## Pages

 1. **Home**: Welcome page with quick access to key features.